rentry/rentry.github.io/_posts/2018-06-25-tools-used-and-prospects.md

 ### My eyes are wandering to
 - Atom

+## Notes
+My experience with notes apps is limited: I’ve used Apple’s Notes and Evernote.
+Critical they are to modern life, I’m not very discerning about notes apps.
+I just want my notes to be with me everywhere, to be searchable, and I want to be able to write in various formats.
+Basically, I want my notes app to be reliable and get out of the way.

+Although it’s not cross-platform, Apple’s Notes app is my default, and I can’t imagine needing more (although I’d be pleasantly surprised to find a unicorn notes app).

+### My crutch
+- Apple’s Notes

+### My eyes are wandering to
+- Meh

 ## Static site generators

-I’ve been a [Jekyll](https://jekyllrb.com/) fan for years; [it’s what I chose for this blog](/this-blog/) and what the [environment I’m using at work](/content-writes-itself/).
+I’ve been a [Jekyll](https://jekyllrb.com/) fan for years; [it’s what I chose for this blog](/this-blog/) and the [site generator I’m using at work](/content-writes-itself/).

 Jekyll presents some obstacles, though.
 I’m not skilled in Ruby (the programming language Jekyll is built on), and it takes a some wrangling to make Jekyll cross-platform.
-Furthermore, it requires some awkward hand-offs to translate `_data` files and other conventions into a format that can be ingested by emerging (read JavaScript) libraries, such as [D3](https://d3js.org/).
+Furthermore, it requires some awkward hand-offs to translate `_data` files and other data structures into a format that can be ingested by emerging (read JavaScript) libraries, such as [D3](https://d3js.org/).

-I’ll probably maintain this blog in Jekyll, at least for now, because I’m hosting via [GitHub Pages](https://pages.github.com/).
+I’ll probably continue to maintain this blog in Jekyll, at least for now, because I’m hosting via [GitHub Pages](https://pages.github.com/).
 But my eyes are wandering.

 ### My crutch
 - Jekyll